bhecquet/seleniumRobot/doc/chap6_Test_Manager_interfaces.md

 If the issue already exists for this failing test, it's not recreated.
 If the issue exists and the test becomes sucessful, then issue is closed

+### 0 Disable bug creation for a specific step ###

+By default, all failing tests will be logged in bugtracker if this one is configured.
+For some reason, you may not want a bug to be created if a particular step fails (e.g: a teardown step, a configuration step, ...)
+In this case, you can annotate this step

+		@Step(disableBugtracker=true)
+		public SignIn checkout() throws Exception {
+			proceed.click();
+			return new SignIn();
+		}

+If the test fails at this step no bug will be created, but the test will still fail at this point

 ### 1 Jira ###

 #### Configuration ####